cf-control/cf-control/README.md

-  create          Create a new app, service or add a new space developer. get             Get the current configuration of your cf instance. diff            Print the differences between the given yaml file and the configuration of your cf instance.
+  create          Create a new app, service or add a new space developer. get             Get the current configuration of your cf instance. diff            Print the differences between the given yaml file and the configuration of your cf instance. apply           Apply the configuration from a given yaml file to your cf instance.
 ```

 ##### create [SUBCOMMAND]